LightBurn Quick-Start Guide

 - One limitation to this method, is that it is up to the user to know that they have enough room for movement on the X/Y axis for every part of your project to be reached.

 3. Go to the command tab, type “$32=1” and hit enter; this will set your machine into Laser Mode.
 Be sure to Type in “32=0” when you are done.
 This will return it to CNC mode, which you must do before using the machine as a CNC again.
-Next go to the edit tab, select edit machine and change max spindle speed from 1000 to 255.
+Next go to Device settings in Lightburn and set S-Value Max to be equal to your maximum spindle speed ($30).
+For most dedicated laser engravers this value will be 1000, while for most CNC's this will be set to 10000

 4. Fasten the material you will be working with on the bed, and use the arrows on the movement tab in LightBurn, move the laser in to place.
 To assist yourself in positioning, you can set your laser to fire at 0.0% to have it running while you find the corner of your materials.
 Not that this feature might have to be enabled in your software settings.